St. Basil Greek Orthodox Church

-Visit this completely restored church, designed by Alexander Levy in a Greek Revival style.
-It opened in 1910 as Anshe Sholom Synagogue, became a Greek Orthodox church in 1927, and struggled to retain its membership over the ensuing decades as urban renewal and highway construction displaced large portions of the community.
-A fire gravely damaged the church in 1977, from which it took the congregation two decades to rebuild.
-Yet another fire tore through the church in 2013, but St. Basil rallied quickly to fully renovate the sanctuary and re-plate the dome as a beacon welcoming back members.
+Designed by Alexander Levy in the Greek Revival style, this restored church originally opened in 1910 as Anshe Sholom Synagogue.
+After becoming a Greek Orthodox church in 1927, the congregation struggled to retain its membership over the ensuing decades as urban renewal and highway construction displaced large portions of the community.
+A fire gravely damaged the building in 1977, after which it took the congregation two decades to rebuild.
+Yet another fire tore through the church in 2013, but St. Basil rallied quickly to fully renovate the sanctuary and re-plate the dome as a beacon to welcome back members.

 Volunteers will be available to answer questions and point out architectural details.